Larisa Lukyanenko: Career

 Loukianenko took up rhythmic gymnastics in 1980 at age 7.
 She was coached by Galina Krylenko at Club Dynamo in Minsk.
 She emerged as a top class competitor at the 1992 World Rhythmic Gymnastics Championships in Brussels, Belgium.
 A broken ankle prevented her from competing in the 1993 World Championships and it took her nearly a year to recover.
 She made a comeback at the 1994 European Championships.
 She swept the 1993 Grand Prix Final winning the All-around and the event finals in hoop, ball, clubs and ribbon.

 Loukianenko's best apparatus was rope; she became a three-time times World Champion on this apparatus.

 She participated at the 1996 Olympic Games, and ranked 5th in the AA semi-finals and 7th in the AA finals.
 She retired at age 23 in 1996.

 Loukianenko is currently a coach and judge for the Belarusian Gymnastics Federation.
-She and her former teammate, Tatiana Ogrizko, are currently coaching Melitina Staniouta.
+She and her former teammate, Tatiana Ogrizko, used to coach Melitina Staniouta.